 Risks Of Detoxing At Home

 An individual who attempts to detox at home is at risk for a number of problems related to alcohol withdrawal.
 Every person is different and there is no way to tell how a person will experience withdrawal before it happens.
-Detox programs typically use a number of prescription medications to decrease the severity and lessen the damage that alcohol withdrawal causes.
+Alcohol detox programs typically use a number of prescription medications to decrease the severity and lessen the damage that alcohol withdrawal causes.
 When a person experiences severe withdrawal without medical assistance they run the risk of seizures, hallucinations and heart failure.
 Medications such as lorazepam (Ativan), clonazepam (Klonopin), alprazolam (Xanax), or diazepam (Valium) are used to calm the system and prevent seizures, lower heart rate, and ease muscle spasms and tremors.
 Supplements are also used to restore any mineral or vitamin depletion due to alcohol use.
 Detoxing at home restricts access to prescription medications and medical professionals, which increase risk factors for complications from alcohol withdrawal.
 If a person is also dealing with a mental illness, such as anxiety, depression, PTSD, or other mood disorders, they may experience a flood of symptoms once alcohol is removed.
 Some people may not even know they have been self-medicating for their disorder until they stop.
 Detoxing from alcohol at home is dangerous, and is not recommended.
 Alcohol detox is unpredictable and can quickly become fatal.
 It is strongly suggested that a person seek the assistance of a medically-supervised detox when they are attempting to stop drinking alcohol.

 Medically Supervised Detox Treatment Benefits